 Along with the topic, you will need to select a first and second reader for your comp.
 The main criterion for selecting a comp advisor (first reader) is expertise in the area.
 Second, you should select someone with whom you can work for a full semester.
 The second reader is frequently not as involved in the project as the first reader.
 However, this person can be very helpful in formulating the thesis.
 Finally, check the list of faculty and their interests to see what faculty member(s) might be interested in working with you.

+Your comp advisor will be assigned to you based on a google form that you will fill out with your interests and preferences.
 Working with a comp advisor can be full of rewards as well as frustrations.
 It is frequently difficult for a faculty member to keep track of eight, nine, or more comps at once.
 Therefore, do not become exasperated when you advisor does not remember the details of your study.
 It is quite likely that you will know more about the specific details of your project than your advisor.
 In most cases, retaining a sense of humor during the comp process will help to preserve a mutually satisfactory relationship.

 And always remember that you are responsible for the final paper.
 If there are errors, they are your responsibility.
 Therefore, you should always understand suggestions from your advisor before implementing them.
 If you disagree with a suggestion, state your disagreement and your reasons and then talk out any difference of opinion.